Shelling the m=1 amplituhedron: Introduction

 Finally, we consider a poset closely related to $R_{n,l}$, denoted $P_{n,l}$, introduced by Machacek \cite{machacek}.
 It consists of projective sign vectors of length $n$ with at most (rather than exactly) $l$ sign changes, under the relation \eqref{sign_vector_definition}.
 For example, $P_{3,1}$ is depicted in \cref{fig:P31}.
-Notice that $P_{n,l}$ also specializes to $B_n$ when $l=0$.
+The poset $P_{n,l}$ can be regarded as a quotient of the face poset of a certain simplicial complex $\mathcal{B}(l,n)$ studied by Klee and Novik \cite{klee_novik12}.
+Notice that $P_{n,l}$ also specializes to $\bool{n}$ when $l=0$.
 Machacek~\cite{machacek} showed that the order complex of $P_{n,l}$ is a manifold with boundary which is homotopy equivalent to $\mathbb{RP}^l$, and homeomorphic to $\mathbb{RP}^{n-1}$ when $l = n-1$.
 Although $\hat{P}_{n,l}$ is not shellable in general, Bergeron, Dermenjian, and Machacek~\cite{bergeron_dermenjian_machacek20} showed that when $l$ is even or $l = n-1$, the order complex of $P_{n,l}$ is partitionable.
 This is a weaker property which still implies that the $h$-vector is nonnegative, and they showed that the $h$-vector counts certain type-$D$ permutations with respect to type-$B$ descents.

 We prove that $P_{n,l}$ is rank-log-concave (see \cref{thm:P_unimodal}), and we conjecture that it is Sperner (see \cref{conj:sperner}).
 We prove this conjecture when $l$ equals $0$, $1$, or $n-1$ by constructing a normalized flow (see \cref{prop:sperner_conj}).